Rural tourism: Economic downfalls

-While seen as a driver in the industry, economic returns may not be as high as anticipated.
-Community ecotourism tends to be more small-scale and does not attract a higher income population.
-As a result, community ecotourism brings more backpackers and low-income travelers who wish to travel cheaply and thus do not support the local economy.
-It could in turn result in haggling throughout the journey to receive the lowest prices.
-When issues like this arise, it may cost more for the community to host tourists than the return it brings, especially when taking into account environmental and social costs.
-The important part for community ecotourism is to ensure that tourists are leaving an overall positive impact on the community and that capital is reinvested into the community.
-So, community ecotourism in practice can do more damage both to the environment and local economy while having no positive impact on the people when not properly practiced.

-Furthermore, the challenge of community ecotourism is that it is balancing market objectives with both social and environmental aims, whereas competitors that offer more luxuries have primarily financial objectives.
+The challenge of community ecotourism is that it is balancing market objectives with both social and environmental aims, whereas competitors that offer more luxuries have primarily financial objectives.
 In order to lead community ecotourism to success, there must be a clear sense of leadership and direction for the long-term impact of this organization in the local community.
 When looking at what makes a successful responsible tourism enterprise, research has found the focus on strong leadership, clear market orientation, and organizational culture to be essential.
 In community ecotourism, this requires appointing a leader or board that can focus on meeting the triple bottom line.
 Community ecotourism can redefine the tourism industry as sustainable travel continues to have high consumer demand and thwart the harms associated with mass tourism.

-Authenticity

-Finally, in terms of the sociocultural aspect of community-based ecotourism, it is essential for the community to be respected for their own cultures.
-At times, the growing demand of tourists can cause tourist sites to adapt to the demands and expectations of the tourist.
-Instead of showcasing the culture, the community may have a show of what the tourist would expect the culture to be.
-Community-based ecotourism often eliminates this concern as well when they are responsible for showcasing their own lifestyle to the tourist.